BabylonJS/Documentation/content/resources/Manual/Frame_Of_Reference.md

 mesh_C.position = global_position;
 ```

-Position sphere using TransformCoordinates: <Playground id="#TRAIXW" title="Position a Sphere Using Transform Coordinates" description="Simple example of positioning a sphere using transform coordinates." image=""/>
+Position sphere using TransformCoordinates: <Playground id="#TRAIXW" title="Position a Sphere Using Transform Coordinates" description="Simple example of positioning a sphere using transform coordinates."/>

 To translate the sphere by the direction vector (1, 1, 1) for example you can add this to the current local position vector